 Solar Panel Aesthetics

 While this comes down to personal preference, the blue tone of polycrystalline panels and their marbled appearance make them stand out more.
 Monocrystalline panels are black and have a uniform texture, so they blend in better.
 If you’re looking for a sleek, less intrusive appearance, monocrystalline will be your go-to.

 |Aesthetics||Black, minimalistic||Blue, non-uniform|

-If you’re heading camping, off on a road trip, or are generally using solar power on the go, a portable solar panel is essential.
+A portable solar panel is essential if you’re heading camping, off on a road trip, or are generally using solar power on the go.
 It means less to pack and less to carry.
 Your back will thank you later.
 Efficiency is also a key consideration since you can’t guarantee optimal sunlight or shadow conditions.
 Monocrystalline are lighter, can be smaller and also perform better in hot environments.

 Foldable monocrystalline panels that come with a carry bag would be an excellent pick here.

 Best Solar Panels for Home Backup

 If you have a solar generator for home backup, we’d recommend opting for a monocrystalline panel.
 It offers more flexibility, giving you a faster charging time with less space if the grid is down.
 They’re also more portable which makes your life a little easier when setting them up in your garden.

 If you’re using a more permanent setup on your roof, then portability is likely not as important to you.
 For that reason, you might consider polycrystalline to save on costs.
 However, you would be sacrificing efficiency, meaning you’re getting less power from the same amount of space used.
 You’d also be sacrificing the clean, less intrusive appearance of monocrystalline.
 Small spaces might still favour monocrystalline rigid solar panels here, and looks might swing the balance.
 You can weigh up cost vs efficiency and appearance to decide which type of panel you opt for.